KSoft-Si/ksoftapi.sk/README.md

 # 🍫 ksoftapi.sk
-A wrapper for api.ksoft.si made in Skript.
+A rapper for api.ksoft.si made in Skript.

 ## Required Plugins: